How To Get A User-Level Understanding Of Linux For Your Hobby Projects

 If you wish to add some custom hardware to talk to your Linux machine, you should gain some knowledge about how the Linux kernel works and how to add your own driver modules to it.
 In addition to that, you need to learn how to write Linux drivers.
 You also need to have a working knowledge of operating systems.

 This is going to be not a hobby project as it will test your skills and consume a lot of time.
-The path I would recommend to people wishing to accomplish such a task is the same path that I recommended in the article “How To improve your knowledge and get proficient in computer science and Linux“ above.
+The path I would recommend to people wishing to accomplish such a task is the same path that I recommended in the article “A Step By Step Plan To Learn Linux“ above.

 Making Linux run on some custom hardware